 A standout pitcher at California Lutheran University, Hirsh was selected by the Houston Astros in the second round of the 2003 amateur draft.
-At the time, he was the fourth highest draft pick ever to hail from a Division III school.
-By 2005, he was the Texas League Pitcher Of The Year, MVP of the Corpus Christi Hooks, and a Baseball America Double-A All-Star.
-The following year, he was named the Pacific Coast League Pitcher Of The Year, making him the first player to win both pitching awards in back-to-back seasons.
-Hirsh debuted with the Astros on August 12, 2006, and started nine games over the remainder of the season.
+At the time, he was the fourth-highest draft pick ever to hail from a Division III school.
+By 2005, he was the Texas League Pitcher of the Year, MVP of the Corpus Christi Hooks and a Baseball America Double-A All-Star.
+The following year, he was named the Pacific Coast League Pitcher of the Year, making him the first player to win both pitching awards in back-to-back seasons.
+Hirsh made his debut with the Astros on Aug.
+12, 2006, and started nine games over the remainder of the season.
 That year he was also named the starting pitcher for Team USA in the MLB All-Star Futures Game.
-He was traded to the Colorado Rockies in the off-season and broke camp with the major league club in 2007.
+He was traded to the Colorado Rockies in the off-season and broke camp with the major-league club in 2007.
 He started 19 games that year, but had his leg broken by a line drive off the bat of J.J.
-Hardy, and he ended up on the 60-day DL, which cut short his opportunity to play in a World Series.
+Hardy and he ended up on the 60-day DL, which cut short his opportunity to play in a World Series.
 The following season he was bitten by the injury bug again, this time when he damaged his rotator cuff in spring training.
-He saw limited action as a September call-up later that year, but began the 2009 campaign at Colorado Springs and was soon traded to the New York Yankees organization.
-He spent the next two years at Scranton-Wilkes Barre before joining the Australian Baseball League in 2011.
-After retiring from professional baseball, he opened the Jason Hirsh Pitching Academy in Denver, Colorado.
+He saw limited action as a September call-up later that year, but began the 2009 campaign at Colorado Springs and was soon traded to the New York Yankees’ organization.
+He spent the next two years at Scranton/Wilkes-Barre before joining the Australian Baseball League in 2011.
+After retiring from professional baseball, he opened the Jason Hirsh Pitching Academy in Denver.

 Pitching for Triple-A Round Rock in 2006, Jason pitched a shutout against Albuquerque, allowing just a third-inning single by the opposing pitcher.